MDMods/MuseDashMirror/README.md

 PlayerData.SelectedElfinName;
 ```

-Also supports change some settings.
+Also supports change some settings like changing characters.

 ```c#
 // Normal way to do